1st August, 2023

 Beyond these best practices, if you're looking for a platform that fully supports Just-in-Time Access, let me introduce you to Zluri.

-Its IGA platform offers an Employee App Store (EAS) solution- which eliminates the traditional ticketing systems and efficiently manages Just-in-Time (JIT) access requests.
-Basically, EAS is a curated collection of SaaS apps pre-approved by IT teams.
+Zluri's access management platform offers a self-serve solution- which eliminates the traditional ticketing systems and efficiently manages just-in-time access requests.
+It is a curated collection of SaaS apps pre-approved by IT teams.
 It empowers employees to effortlessly search for and request Just-in-Time access to the specific apps they need.

-Due to Zluri’s seamless integration with HRMS, the approver has detailed information about the user identity, their designation, etc, providing a clear and comprehensive view of access requirements and their context.
+• Elevate Employee Experience: Zluri's seamless integration with HRMS, the approver has detailed information about the user identity, designation, etc., providing a comprehensive view of access requirements and their context.
 They quickly verify the employee's identity and grant secure access, minimizing waiting times and elevating the overall employee experience.

 So, don't wait any longer!